National Insurance explained National Insurance rates

 Women who took this option can continue to make reduced National Insurance contributions or pay at the full rate and build up individual pension entitlement.
 With reduced contributions, their maximum entitlement is currently 60% of basic state pension.

 From 2016, any women in this position who have yet to reach state pension age will no longer be eligible.
-Their pension entitlement will depend instead on the number of qualifying years National Insurance contributions they have made in their own right.
-The minimum required to get any state pension is expected to be 10.
+Their pension entitlement will depend instead on the number of qualifying years' National Insurance contributions they have made in their own right.
+The minimum required to get any state pension is 10 years.